girlscript/winter-of-contributing/Machine_Learning/Statistics_for_Machine_Learning/ML_1_11_Skewness_(D).md

 - Skewness is a measure that helps to understand the distribution of data points.
 - It helps to identify outliers and noise data points.
-- It finds the in which direction do outliers or noise occur.
+- It finds the direction in which outliers or noise occur.
 - It also helps to roughly understand the frequencies of each data point.

 **Disadvantages of skewness:**